 The VD status was interpreted according to cut-off values reported by the Institute of Medicine (IOM) in 2011^[37], but there is a need to unify and generalize these cut-off levels of 25(OH)D in the whole country.
 Future studies for evaluating serum 25(OH)D should also follow the assay standardization of serum 25(OH)D measurements.
 A standardized measurement is accurate and comparable over time, location, laboratory procedure, or assay.
 The international Vitamin D Standardization Program (VDSP) has developed and published various statistical approaches for standardizing the measurement of serum 25(OH)D concentration.
 Moreover, standardization implies that each laboratory reports the same results for the same samples.
 It not only assures that the assessment of prevalence at any one time is correct, but also it assures that monitoring over time permits the identification of the differences in prevalence over time.
-The international Vitamin D Standardization Program (VDSP) has developed and published various statistical approaches for standardizing the measurement of serum 25(OH)D concentration^[38].
-The
+The international Vitamin D Standardization Program (VDSP) has developed and published various statistical approaches for standardized and published various statistical approaches.
+The international Vitamin D Standardization of the differences in prevalence over time.
+The international Vitamin D Standardization Program (VDSP) has developed and published various statistical approaches for standardization for the serum 25(OH)D concentration.